 - Heavy Whipping Cream to add that creamy and velvety texture.

-It’s so easy to make this one-pot meal.
+It’s so easy to make this one-pot keto Zuppa Toscana.
 Here’s how to make this creamy soup:

-- In a large pot cook the sausage and bacon until no longer pink and then drain the excess fat.
+- In a large pot brown the bacon, then cook Italian Sausage until no longer pink and then drain the excess fat.